Best Brighton Activities & Attractions

 Built for the Prince Regent, later King George IV, between 1787 and 1823, the Royal Pavilion is remarkable for its exotic oriental appearance both inside and out.
 This magnificent royal pleasure palace was revered by the fashionable Regency society and it is still a distinctive landmark for vibrant Brighton & Hove today.
 The extravagant banqueting hall with it’s looming dragons certainly has the wow factor.

-Dukes Lanes
+Dukes Lane

 A hidden gem in the very heart of Brighton’s Lanes for Brightonians and holiday makers in the search of something different.
 This unique retail destination houses a bespoke collection of stores along a winding courtyard.